pimbongaerts/reefscape/reefscape.md

 $ rm GX018985.MP4 GX018986.MP4 GX018987.MP4 GX018988.MP4 GX018989.MP4 GX018990.MP4
 ```

 **3 - Use the [batch_framer.sh]([source](https://github.com/pimbongaerts/framer/blob/master/batch_framer.sh)) script to extract frames** of all videos and rename the folders so they are sequential for import into MetaScan.
-Additional info*: The script uses Ryan's `framer.sh` (https://github.com/ryanbooker/framer), which uses`ffmpeg`'s edge detection to extract the sharpest frame from each second of video.
+Additional info*: The script uses a modification Ryan's [framer script](https://github.com/ryanbooker/framer), which uses`ffmpeg`'s edge detection to extract the sharpest frame from each second of video.
 It uses [ffmpeg](https://ffmpeg.org), [imagemagick](https://www.imagemagick.org) and [GNU Parallel](https://www.gnu.org/software/parallel/).
-On the deepcat1 server, ffmpeg is compiled for NVIDIA hardware accelleration (see: https://developer.nvidia.com/ffmpeg) to leverage the internal GPU (NVidia GP 100).
+On the deepcat1 server, ffmpeg is compiled for NVIDIA hardware accelleration (see: https://developer.nvidia.com/ffmpeg) to leverage the internal GPU (NVidia GP 100; TODO: compile imagemagick too).

 ```shell
 $ ~/Github/framer/batch_framer.sh